mx1001/boxcutter_manual/docs/faq.md

 ![image](https://hardops-manual.readthedocs.io/en/latest/img/issue/i5.gif)

+# Any idea why Mac issues are happening?

+After much testing and manipulation we believe it could be possible there is something different with the way Blender handles python compared to other OS's.
+That could explain why it works via terminal and not standalone.
+We are working to see if it is something permissions related but at this time it is difficult to determine.
+We hope to send this issue up to the foundation in an isolated fashion to try and find what differs between mac and pc.

+At this time we can trace it down to single lines that are the difference between the working standalone and a ctd situation.
+However setting it to false will also make the drawing fail to update and refresh.
+Many of the properties affected are related to operators that make the 3d view update when UI elements are adjusted which are definitely desired and expected behaviors of any tool.

 # How do I fix the issue on mac?

 Running via terminal appears to be resolving the issue momentarily at this time but we are still checking into it.